natecraddock/zf/doc/lib.md

 # Using zf as a library

-Zf is offered as both a Zig package and a C library.
+zf is offered as both a Zig package and a C library.
 The library is allocation free and expects the caller to handle any required allocations.

 ## Usage details
 There are a few things that zf expects you to follow when using it as a library.
 Pay special attention to the `case_sensitive` parameter.